 It is important to emphasise that current knowledge of both the extent and effectiveness of UK peatland restoration activities is incomplete.
 The assessment of restoration activities described above was heavily reliant on information provided by individual projects, which did not follow consistent reporting protocols, was rarely spatially explicit, and was almost entirely based on reporting of actions (e.g. km of ditches blocked) rather than measured outcomes (e.g. ha of peat over which water tables were raised compared against unrestored controls).
 Furthermore, very substantial peat restoration has occurred in the five years since 2013 via funding mechanisms such as the Scottish Government's Peatland Action Fund, Welsh Sustainable Management Scheme and a number of major EU LIFE programmes.
 More recent grant schemes including the Defra Peat Restoration Fund will deliver additional peat restoration within the next few years.
-At present the lack of a consistent, objective approach to reporting or quantifying restoration change, severely limits our capacity to report on the extent, effectiveness or therefore the overall benefits (such as GHG emissions reductions, amongst other ecosystem services) of peat restoration activities supported by these substantial and continuing investments.
+At present the lack of a consistent, objective approach to reporting or quantifying restoration outcomes, together with the absence of a robust satellite-based procedure for monitoring peat condition change, severely limits our capacity to report on the extent, effectiveness or therefore the overall benefits (such as GHG emissions reductions, amongst other ecosystem services) of peat restoration activities supported by these substantial and continuing investments.